 “Will prices for my flight drop or should I book now?”

 It’s one of the most common questions for airfare – and one of the toughest to answer.
-But Google Flights is here to help.
+But Google Flights, the best flight search engine out there, is here to help.

 Google Flights allows you to search up to five origin cities and five destinations at the same time, so you can scope out plenty of options for a trip.
 You can use Google Flights’ filters to set various stop, price, airline, and time restrictions.
 Filter for the flights that offer the baggage allowances you need.
 Don’t even bother with long layovers by filtering by layover duration and stops.
 And one of our absolute favorite tools is the Google Flights Explore feature.
 Select a month, date range, or specific dates, and see which destinations are cheapest from your home airport.